paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 Hello, I'm going to show you how to find common ground as a group .
 We'll go over the following:

-* what we mean by the middle,
+* what we mean by common ground and the middle,
-* how we can use votes to find the middle by simple comparisons,
+* how we can find the middle by using votes and simple comparisons,
 * the simplest voting method that finds the middle,
-* what a median really is, and
+* what a median is, and
 * how to bring groups together.

 Let's jump right in with an example and some diagrams.

 ## The Middle

-Now in a group you may have to come to a decision, and there's going to be a lot of different people in this group.
-So each one is going to have a different opinion, and they're going to be spaced out in different dimensions of how they feel about a topic: maybe what pizza to get as a group order for pizza,  or where you are going to go out to eat, or something like that.
-So some people would be vegetarian or like meat.
-And some people like to spend a lot of money and some a little money.
-So whatever dimensions there are, you're going to have differing opinions on dining or whatever.
+Let's start simple for this first example.
+Let’s say we have to decide as a group what to have for dinner.
+Each person is going to have their own opinion.
+For example, some people are vegetarian and some people eat meat.
+Also some people like to spend a lot of money and some would rather spend a little.
+Let’s make a diagram to show their opinions.
+In the diagram below, we show these types of opinion on different axes.

 {% include sim.html  link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu24CMRD8lZNrF971E0qK1CREaQ4KJzrBhQsXXaBAUfLtWXtAioSQi9n1rsezY38ro-ZtyzbpWdjollzUHEiiwJqNlYBtvESBNBHXLinGzUYrKqfJWU3OlNyqudHKqbn6NUorX9MgTVKLAkbfLKmku5XZ3QqZyk0EcmKkEEAOgPspAEQAOUG5LggIN2nFwiObLDwswADQsEOL0FgB0HBElpDN6gFrqlAqFlAtWAiyFnUIssLUiovXVdoDGsBqMTBp1lY77aXBVeoS0DXgayDkLZfA1dPult6FOoKLeBiIdhjdGwCV51qrp_Gch-Ypv6_Xh8Vp2nZTs8jTQbLVscv7ZrXLb3vJXrrttu-al34YsqTLqf8Ym8XiUeLnXdc8jKepWXX5azx8rVX5BPDUwwkPT70HwFMPeT7VMTw8DQZAtTPAz4CXCf5iQQBBwGBhViHib0ScjAywALxExNeI178ZUUz_7S_7cCqBMIEwQUqClOSqzOQB0JPAlyDrNQ_DeHw-f3bi9HI4TXnoj2f18wcgESI7fgMAAA)"